Rawneed/biblesearch-example-rails/README.md

 ## About Caching

 Most live web sites benefit from some amount of caching.
-Sites that utilize the [BibleSearch API](http://tools.bibles.org/api.html) benefit more than most because the Scripture data changes very little and is moderately large.
+Sites that utilize the [Bible Search API](http://tools.bibles.org/api.html) benefit more than most because the Scripture data changes very little and is moderately large.
 Versions are updated from time-to-time, but usually those updates are very rare and very minor, so we've set caching on the Bible text to two weeks.
 New versions are a bit more common, so we've set the list of Bibles to update daily.

 Besides speeding up your site and cutting bandwidth costs, caching also helps steward hosting costs donated by Bibles.org.
 It can be very useful to turn off caching to solve some kinds of bugs and configuration problems, but please turn it back on once the problem are solved.